-The 3rd edition of the Bacteriophage Therapy Summit will be held as a Digital event from Tuesday 23rd March till Thursday 25th March 2021.
+The 3rd edition of the Hanson Wade Bacteriophage Therapy Summit will be held as a Digital event from Tuesday 23rd March till Thursday 25th March 2021.

 The overuse of antibiotics has led to the growing problem of multi-resistant bacterial strains, resulting in the inefficiency of antibiotic treatment in many infectious diseases.
 The use of bacteriophages in a diversity of fields is a topic that has been looked at by many in order to find a solution to the rapid increase of antibiotic resistance.
 In order to develop a concrete solution to the current situation, the regulatory system must be set accordingly and treatments showing efficacy must be produced.

-The Bacteriophage Therapy Summit brings together individuals from a diversity of fields for 3 days, translating bacteriophage research into targeted therapeutics demonstrating significant clinical results.
+The 3rd edition of the Bacteriophage Therapy Summit brings together individuals from a diversity of fields for 3 days, translating bacteriophage research into targeted therapeutics demonstrating significant clinical results.
 Discussions on a range of topics from; characterization, pre-clinical and clinical development, formulation and manufacturing, market delivery, and regulation.

 Over 20 speakers and more than 60 companies will be attending.

-The summit will bring together individuals in positions and occupations of; President, VP, Managers, C-Level, Scientists, Investigators, Professors, and Associate Professors.
+The summit will bring together individuals in positions and occupations of; Presidents, VPs, Managers, C-Level, Scientists, Investigators, Professors, and Associate Professors.
 Those who work in a diversity of fields such as; drug development, research, NFP, academia, service providers, and consumer brands.

 Tuesday 23rd March 2021